siberianfox/g2wiki/g2core-Communications.md

 As of the g2core 100 builds we recommended using [Line Mode protocol](#linemode-protocol) for host-to-board communications.
 In line mode the host sends a few command lines to prime the board's receive queue, then sends a new line each time it receives a response from a processed line.
 More on the details later.

-g2core 100 builds also supports character mode (byte streaming) which is deprecated and will be removed at a later time.
+g2core 100 builds also support character mode (byte streaming) which is deprecated and will be removed at a later time.

 ### Control and Data Channels

 A **command** is a single line of text sent from the host to the board.
 A command can be either **data** or **control**.

 * **Data**: Gcode lines are always data commands.
 Generally, unless a line is identified as a control, it's considered data.
-* **Control**: JSON commands (_not_ JSON in active comments, which are actually gcode lines) and single-character commands (`!` feedhold, `%` queue flush, `~` resume, etc) are considered as control commands.
+* **Control**: JSON commands and single-character commands (`!` feedhold, `%` queue flush, `~` resume, etc) are considered as control commands.
+Note: JSON in active comments are actually data commands, as they are gcode lines.

 The protocol distinguishes between data and controls, and always executes controls first.

-**Note:** g2core 100 builds still enumerate as dual-endpoint USB (two serial ports show up when connected).
-Line mode works when connected to a single port or to both ports.

-* When connected to both ports, the first port opened is the control channel, and the second port is considered data.
-Only raw JSON and single-character commands should be sent over control channel, and everything else (including gcode) should be sent over the data line.
-All responses from g2core will be sent over the control channel.
-* When connected to a single port, all data must go through the same channel, and this is essentially the same as if you are communicating over a raw UART channel.
-* _Dual-endpoint USB has been deprecated, and will be made a custom compile-time setting at some point._ In the future, only a single serial-port will enumerate.
-When building a UI, it's recommended to support using a single port if the second one is not available.

 ### Order of operation